On this page:

 |

-Your organisation must either have its own procedure for resolving internal disputes, or use the procedure in the model rules for incorporated associations.
+Your organisation must have a procedure for resolving internal disputes, or use the procedure in the model rules for incorporated associations.

 |